Florida Bank Account Garnishment Attorneys Fighting To Protect What Us Legally Yours

 - Salary or wages: A writ of garnishment requires the debtor’s employer to withhold 25 percent of the debtor’s net salary or wages and turn it over to the judgment creditor.
 A continuing writ of garnishment will require the employer to set aside a portion of the debtor’s paycheck or wages each pay period until the judgment is paid.
 Wage garnishment can only be ordered against someone who does not earn a larger portion of the family’s income.

 - Other income or property: You can garnish virtually any money or income that is owed to the debtor.
-Creditors can garnish loan payments, rental income, certain insurance and medicare proceeds, accounts receivable and other money being paid or about to be paid to the debtor.
+Creditors can garnish loan payments, rental income, certain insurance proceeds, accounts receivable, deposits and other money being paid or about to be paid to the debtor.

-To learn more about garnishment and discuss the best strategy to collect money that is legally yours, contact us .
+To learn more about garnishment and discuss the best strategy to collect money that is legally yours, contact us by email or call us at 800-618-9938.
 In addition to commercial debt collection services, our lawyers also provide experienced representation for breach of contract claims and other business litigation.